Soccer-Zidane to be named PSG coach next season - report | Sports-Games

 Soccer-Zidane to be named PSG coach next season - report

 French radio station RMC later on Friday said that Zidane and PSG were "close to finding an agreement", also without citing any source.
-Pochettino, who was appointed 18 months ago, has failed to help the Ligue 1 club break new ground in the Champions League, with PSG being eliminated in the last 16 by Real Madrid this season.
+France Info, however, reported a source at the club said no agreement had been found with the 1998 World Cup winner.
+Zidane, 49, has been without a club since he departed Real Madrid at the end of the 2020-21 season.

 Zinedine Zidane will replace Mauricio Pochettino as Paris St Germain coach next season, French radio station Europe 1 reported on Friday without citing any source.

-PSG were not immediately available for comment.
+PSG was not immediately available for comment.
 French radio station RMC later on Friday said that Zidane and PSG were "close to finding an agreement", also without citing any source.

+France Info, however, reported a source at the club said no agreement had been found with the 1998 World Cup winner.
 Pochettino, who was appointed 18 months ago, has failed to help the Ligue 1 club break new ground in the Champions League, with PSG being eliminated in the last 16 by Real Madrid this season.
-They wrapped up the Ligue 1 title in April to secure their only trophy of the campaign.

-Zidane, 49, has been without a club since he departed Real Madrid at the end of the 2020-21 season.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)